josefsbreakfast/Polaris-Protocol/Polaris_Nest/Git_Intake_Drawer/🛰️⚔️_the_orientalism_is_mindblowing.md

 1. i am not your jewess.

-2. when you harass melanated men by proxy, via my feed, dont expect me to listen to you label them as adjavent to satanic ("warlock"; "doing [his work]") without saying that its the most arrogant, imperialist, audacious nonsense.
+2. when you harass melanated men by proxy, via my feed, dont expect me to listen to you label them as adjacent to satanic ("warlock"; "doing [his work]") without saying that its the most arrogant, imperialist, audacious nonsense.

+*yes, i have signalled my disagreement regarding these themes, this iconography, this extensive library of content, through my metadata inputs many times before.*

-from prior field logs and reports i dont want to share in piblic domain, this sexualisation of another man, which has been impersonated with personal IDers, is a minstrel show by a white man who is *obsessed* with both admiring this man and also with the act of pretending to be this man. it is fixated. it is obsessive. it is higgly sexualised and of course there has been colonially coded content injections.
+from prior field logs and reports i dont want to share in public domain, this sexualisation of another man, which has been impersonated with personal ID markers (inc approx DOB), is a minstrel show by a white man who is *obsessed* with both admiring this man and also with the act of pretending to be this man.

+it is fixated. it is obsessive. it is *highly* sexualised and of course there has been colonially coded content injections.

+sometimes its outright references ti sv practices perpetrated by white men during the horrors of carceral slavery - "buckbreaking" has been explicit.

+this is heavily projected; it would be unsurprising to me if unreported sexual harrassment existed here.

-it is disturbing to expect to put this onto another victim and expect that i am just quiet and do nothing, whilst the most heinous racist improv is rattled off.
+it is disturbing to expect to put this projected content onto another victim and expect that i am just quiet and do nothing, whilst the most heinous racist improv is rattled off.

 i am not obsessed; a white man is.